-Meet the Helios Capital Ventures Team
+Meet the Helios Climate Ventures Team.

 Terry was born in and feels fortunate to call Vermont home although he’s lived nearly half his life overseas and out of state.
 He has a BA in Economics from Middlebury College and an MBA and a Master of Environmental Management from Yale University.
-He serves on the Board of the Green Mountain Valley School and the Advisory Board of the Trust for Public Land.
-Terry is attached to all kinds of sports that mix endurance and adrenaline from back-country skiing to windsurfing.
+He has served on the Boards or Advisory Boards of the Green Mountain Valley School, the Trust for Public Land and the Northern Forest Center.

 Dr. Sam Kogan

-Dr. Kogan has more than 35 years of experience in research & development and innovation.
+Dr. Kogan has more than 35 years of experience in research and; development and innovation.
 He has also spent many years on both the investment and start-up side of venture capital.
 Kogan has been a strategic adviser to a number of VC and PE funds, including Northwater Capital, Launch Capital, GEN3 Capital, Lakebridge Capital, and Elliott Group.
 Dr. Kogan has played instrumental roles in starting a number of companies including publicly traded Airgain, Inc.

 Dr. Kogan has a Ph.D. in Material Science from the Institute of Macromolecular Science, Leningrad, Russia, and an M.S., cum laude, in Applied Physics from Polytechnic University in Leningrad, Russia.
 He is a Black Belt Six-Sigma Specialist.

 Jamie Weigt prides herself on her passion for helping others achieve their goals and she is committed to making this world a better place with the Helios team.
 She has a Paralegal degree and a Bachelor’s in history and worked for some of the largest corporate law firms in Minneapolis for over a decade before Terry invited her to manage the behind-the-scenes administration of Helios in 2019.